-The Board is ultimately responsible for ensuring integrity, protecting shareholder interests and Bendigo and Adelaide Bank's reputation, and serving the local Heidelberg district community.
+The Board is ultimately responsible for ensuring integrity, protecting shareholder interests and Bendigo and Adelaide Bank Limited's reputation, and serving the local Heidelberg district community.
 At the date of this report, the Board consisted of nine independent non-executive Directors.
 An independent non-executive Director is a Director that is independent of management and free of any business or other relationship that could materially interfere with the exercise of unfettered and independent judgment.
 Directors are required to attend all Board meetings unless prevented by other circumstances.
 To assist the Board in managing the business and achieve its objective of maintaining the highest standards of corporate governance, the Board delegates certain activities to Board Committees.
 Each of the Board Committees is composed exclusively of Directors.
 The Board Committees and their major objectives are:

-Audit and Governance Committee - To ensure the accuracy of the company's financial records and to ensure that the company complies with its fiduciary responsibilities.
+Audit and Governance Committee - To ensure the accuracy of the company's financial records, to monitor and mitigate risks facing the company, and to ensure that the company complies with its fiduciary responsibilities.